 Another option would be storing it in a stainless steel thermos.

-Fill it to the brim, if possible overfill it to take out excess air inside.
+Fill it to the brim, if possible, overfill it to take out excess air inside.

-9. Not cleaning afterwards
+9. Not cleaning afterward

-Some juicers advertise that their products are “self-cleaning”.
+Some juicers advertise that their products are “self-cleaning.”
 But even with this feature, you still need to disassemble and clean it with a brush and running water to remove pulp accumulated inside.

-Dried pulp can be a nightmare to clean.
+The dried pulp can be a nightmare to clean.

 I’ve seen a stained juicer with my own two eyes c/o my mom’s centrifugal juicer.